bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is ICMP?
 What is it used for?</summary><br><b>

 - ICMP stands for Internet Control Message Protocol.
 It is a protocol used for diagnostic and control purposes in IP networks.
-It is part of the Internet Protocol suite, operating at the network layer.
+It is a part of the Internet Protocol suite, operating at the network layer.

 ICMP messages are used for a variety of purposes, including:
 1. Error reporting: ICMP messages are used to report errors that occur in the network, such as a packet that could not be delivered to its destination.
 2. Ping: ICMP is used to send ping messages, which are used to test whether a host or network is reachable and to measure the round-trip time for packets.
 3. Path MTU discovery: ICMP is used to discover the Maximum Transmission Unit (MTU) of a path, which is the largest packet size that can be transmitted without fragmentation.
 4. Traceroute: ICMP is used by the traceroute utility to trace the path that packets take through the network.
-5. Router discovery: ICMP is used to discover the routers on a network.
+5. Router discovery: ICMP is used to discover the routers in a network.
 </b></details>

 <details>
 <summary>What is NAT?
 How does it work?</summary><br><b>

-NAT stands for network address translation.
+NAT stands for Network Address Translation.
 It’s a way to map multiple local private addresses to a public one before transferring the information.
 Organizations that want multiple devices to employ a single IP address use NAT, as do most home routers.
 For example, your computer's private IP could be 192.168.1.100, but your router maps the traffic to it's public IP (e.g. 1.1.1.1).
 Any device on the internet would see the traffic coming from your public IP (1.1.1.1) instead of your private IP (192.168.1.100).
 </b></details>